Private, independent, four-year liberal arts college for men, granting Bachelor of Arts degree.

-The Wabash College Board of Trustees, chaired by Stephen S. Bowen ’68, meets on campus three times each year.
+The Wabash College Board of Trustees, chaired by Jay R. Allen ’79, meets on campus three times each year.
 Trustees are elected to four-year terms; members of the National Association of Wabash Men elect six Alumni Trustees, who serve not more than two four-year terms.
-Click here for a photo directory of the Board of Trustees.

-Dr. Gregory D. Hess was elected the 16th President of Wabash College by the Board of Trustees in January 2013 and formally took office on July 1, 2013.
+Dr. Scott E. Feller was elected the 17th President of Wabash College by the Board of Trustees in May 2020 and formally took office on July 1, 2020.

 The Wabash College Campus

-The 60-acre wooded campus contains 25 buildings predominantly of Georgian architecture.
+The 92-acre wooded campus contains more than 60 buildings predominantly of Georgian architecture.
 Caleb Mills taught the first class of Wabash students in 1833 in Forest Hall, located since 1965 at the north end of campus and now home to the Teacher Education Department.
 Built in 1836, Caleb Mills' House hosts various college functions.
 Also built in 1836 was Hovey Cottage, home to the College's second faculty member Edmund O. Hovey.
 Download a map of campus.

-The Fine Arts Center was renovated and greatly expanded in 1993, and included wings for art galleries and studios, as well as the 275-seat Salter Concert Hall and a dozen individual practice rooms for musicians, and the 360-seat Ball Theater.
+The Fine Arts Center includes three art galleries, studios, the 275-seat Salter Concert Hall, a dozen individual practice rooms for musicians, and the 360-seat Ball Theater.
 The Detchon Center for Modern Languages and International Studies, housed in an expanded and renovated campus landmark built in 1893, is a state-of-the-art facility.

-During the Campaign for Leadership, Wabash built Hays Hall, the $30 million home of the biology and chemistry departments; renovated Goodrich Hall, which is home to the mathematics and computer science and physics departments; built the $2 million Malcolm X Institute for Black Studies; and built the $20 million Allen Athletics and Recreation Center.
-In addition, all nine College-owned fraternities were either built new or renovated during the Campaign for Leadership.
+Wabash built Hays Hall, the $30 million home of the biology and chemistry departments; renovated Goodrich Hall, which is home to the mathematics and computer science and physics departments; built the $2 million Malcolm X Institute for Black Studies; and built the $20 million Allen Athletics and Recreation Center in the early 2000s.
+In addition, all 10 College-owned fraternities were either built new or renovated in the last 20 years.

 More Facts and Figures

-In 2014, 95 percent of the faculty members at Wabash hold a Ph.D. or equivalent terminal degree.
+In 2023-24, 99 percent of the full-time faculty members at Wabash hold a Ph.D. or equivalent terminal degree.
 Wabash's special strength lies with a faculty dedicated to teaching undergraduate students.

-Wabash maintains a student/faculty ratio of 11/1 or lower and 74 percent of all course sections have fewer than 20 students.
+Wabash maintains a student/faculty ratio of 9:1 and 75 percent of all course sections have fewer than 20 students.